amprocode/Roblox-Visit-Bot/README.md

 # Notes:
-You will have to leave your PC afk while running this otherwis it will mess the bot up
+You will have to leave your PC afk while running this otherwis it will mess the bot up make sure that a cross bar is showing when your in a roblox game if not press F11 screenshot if your stuck on what i mean --> https://prnt.sc/13zl0w9

 # Setup:
 1) Make a alt on [Roblox](https://www.roblox.com/account/signupredir)